mork-optimization/mork/docs/examples/stepbysteptspexample.md

 When working with arrays we strongly recommend having a look at the class `ArrayUtil` that contains a wide variety of efficient procedures.

+## 4. Our first algorithms and experiments

+In this section we will generate our first solutions for the TSP.
+To do so, we will perform the following tasks:

+1. Implement a constructive that generates random solutions.
+2. Define an experiment.
+3. Run MorK: understanding the application.yml, the web interface and results.

+### Constructive procedures

+Constructive procedures are methods that generate solutions to a problem.
+To implement a constructive we are going to use as an example the constructive procedure located in the 'constructives' folder.
+Every constructive proposed for the TSP must extend the `Constructive<TSPSolution, TSPInstance>`.

+The simplest implementation of a randomized construct is shown below:

+### Define an experiment

+Once the construct has been defined, let's define an experiment.
+Each of the experiments to be executed for the TSP must be located in the 'experiments' folder and must extend the `AbstractExperiment<TSPSolution, TSPInstance>` class.
+To define an experiment it is necessary to implement the method `getAlgorithms()`; which returns a list of algorithms.
+In this case we are only interested in testing a simple algorithm, a constructive procedure.
+Therefore, the resulting experiment would look like this:

+### Run MorK
+To run MorK it is necessary to configure previously the run parameters.
+To do so, go to application.yml file, located at src/main/resources/.
+This file contains a list of well-documented properties.
+In this case we are going to focus just on some of them:
+ - instances: in this property the path of instances should be indicated.
+It is possible to indicate a path for each experiment.
+In this case we set `default: 'instances'`.
+ - maximizing: since the TSP is a minimization optimization problem, maximizing is set to false:  ` maximizing: false`.
+ - experiments: this property determines which experiment or experiments should be executed.
+To do so, you should define a regex expression.
+However, for a single experiment execution, just specify the class name:   `experiments: 'ConstructiveExperiment'`.
+ Have a look to the rest of configuration parameters and feel free to change whatever you want.

+Then, you are now able to run MorK.

 ### Testing in MorK